juanjux/raimixer/README.md

 guess than the transactions following that one are to the mixers accounts.
 RaiShaker avoids that problem mixing the funds from its users together.

-One advantage this have over an online mixer is that you don't have the trust the online mixer operator (that will know where the funds came from and where they'll go).
-Another one is that is probably faster since the online mixers have to wait until they have a minimum amount of users to start the mixing process.
+But this also have some advantages over an online mixer:

+- You don't have the trust the online mixer operator (that will know where the funds came from and where they'll go).

+- This is probably faster since the online mixers have to wait until they have a minimum amount of users to start the mixing process.

-To be double safe you could use RaiMix before sending to RaiShaker!
+To be double safe you could use RaiMix before sending to RaiShaker.

 ## How much time does it take?